statengeneraal/laws-markdown/verdrag/protocol/concerning/specially/protected/areas/and/wildlife/to/the/etc/BWBV0002961/README.md

 c)the regulation of the passage of ships, of any stopping or anchoring, and of other ship activities, that would have significant adverse environmental effects on the protected area, without prejudice to the rights of innocent passage, transit passage, archipelagic sea lanes passage and freedom of navigation, in accordance with international law;

-d)the regulation or prohibition of fishing, taking or harvesting of endangered or threatened species of fauna and flora and their parts or products;
+d)the regulation or prohibition of fishing, hunting, taking or harvesting of endangered or threatened species of fauna and flora and their parts or products;

 e)the prohibition of activities that result in the destruction of endangered or threatened species of fauna or flora and their parts and products, and the regulation of any other activity likely to harm or disturb such species, their habitats or associated ecosystems;